RepsonaHQ/repsona-content-help/articles/002020000-productivity.en.md

 Members who are in a position to evaluate by looking at productivity and score should comprehensively evaluate not only the numerical value of the score but also the activity content and the positive reaction received.

-Repsona is continuously being upgraded as a people-centric project management tool.
+Repsona is continuously being upgraded as a people-centric work management tool.
 We will deeply consider these evaluation mechanisms and plan additional development so that you can use them more conveniently.